 Dr. Prior continued:

 We hit the floor as a terrible explosion next door rocked our building.
 I ran outside to discover that the three-story apartment serving as my hospital was a flaming pile of debris about six feet high.
 The night was brighter than day from the magnesium flares the German bomber pilot had dropped.
 My men and I raced to the top of the debris and began flinging burning timber aside looking for the wounded, some of whom were shrieking for help.
 At this juncture the German bomber, seeing the action, dropped down to strafe us with his machine guns.
 We slid under some vehicles and he repeated this maneuver several times before leaving the area.
 Our team headquarters about a block away also received a direct hit and was soon in flames.
 A large number of men soon joined us and we located a cellar window (they were marked by white arrows on most European buildings).
 Some men volunteered to be lowered into the smoking cellar on a rope and two or three injured were pulled out before the entire building fell into the cellar.
 I estimated that about twenty injured were killed in this bombing along with Renee Lemaire.

 In 1950, government officials determined that his remains were nonrecoverable.
-For that reason, Private Barnett was memorialized on the Tablets of the Missing at the Ardennes American Cemetery and Memorial near Liège, Belgium as well as on the Barnett headstone in Newark Cemetery.
+Private Barnett is memorialized on the Tablets of the Missing at the Ardennes American Cemetery and Memorial near Liège, Belgium, Veterans Memorial Park in New Castle, Delaware, and on the Barnett headstone in Newark Cemetery.
 His widow did not remarry.

 Men Killed in the Aid Station Bombing on December 24, 1944